sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # Philosophy

-Traditional slicing assumes that extrusion must adapt to a fixed temperature, and the temperature must adapt to a few test simples!!!
+Traditional slicing assumes that extrusion must adapt to a fixed temperature, and the temperature must adapt to a few test simples.

 This project follows the opposite philosophy: